-Outgoing President of the IHS/Tribal Affiliate
+President of IHS/Tribal Affiliate

 Amanda St. Aubin CNMI graduated from UCSF in 2009 with the hopes of working for an IHS/tribal hospital.
 I started working in Shiprock, NM at NNMC in August, 2010.
 I grew up in southwestern Minnesota and began my career in women's health by working as an OB nurse in the same rural hospital I was born in.
 I've been the secretary of the Four Corners affiliate since the fall of 2010.
 I am a member of the Education section of the Division of Global Health within the ACNM and have travelled and volunteered internationally with various groups through work, school, and independent organizations throughout my career as a nurse and midwife.
 I've experienced working with women in Guyana, Tanzania, Haiti, Mexico, and Guatemala.
 Working on the reservation offers many of the same difficulties that I've faced when volunteering in developing countries around the world.
 I enjoy the unique challenges of working with Navajo women in IHS.
 I assisted Deborah Crabbe in forming the IHS/tribal affiliate because I felt there needed to be a forum for midwives who face similar challenges within the ACNM.